akm303/MIPS_Simulator/_Submission/Documents/README.md

 ## Running the Simulator

-To run the simulator, simply run the following java command:
+To run the simulator:

-NOTE: This command may take up to ~10 seconds for the application window to launch.
-Please be patient.
+1. Open terminal/cmd
+2. Navigate to `~/MIPS_Simulator` root directory
+3. Run the following command in terminal/cmd:
 ```bash
 java --module-path out/artifacts/MIPS_Simulator_jar/ \
      --add-modules javafx.controls,javafx.fxml,javafx.graphics \
      -jar out/artifacts/MIPS_Simulator_jar/MIPS_Simulator.jar
 ```

+NOTE: This command may take up to ~10 seconds for the application window to launch.<br>
+Please be patient.
+If it still won't run, see the Troubleshooting section for more information.

 ![image info](./pictures/ProjectView_Default.png)